Low Vision Accessibilty Guide 2025

 What I’ve learned and recommend to other parents:

 Start conversations early.
-Reach out to your child’s teacher, principal, and TVI (Teacher of Students with Visual Impairments).
+Reach out to your child’s teacher, principal, and TVI.
 They’re your teammates.

 Talk with classmates (if your child is ready).
 If your child is comfortable, help facilitate a classroom conversation, guided by the teacher or TVI, that explains why they use tools like an iPad, sit in a particular spot, or take breaks.
 These accommodations make learning accessible, not easier.
 When kids understand the “why,” they’re more likely to respond with empathy and support.